 What should and shouldn’t I do after the surgery?

 You will need to use an elastic bandage or a surgical bra over the surgical pad following the surgery.
 Bandages or surgical bra will be removed within a few days and replaced with a soft supporting bra, which has to be used over the surgical pad for 3 to 4 weeks.
 Internal stitch is used so that you are allowed to take bath 5 days after the surgery.

 If your breast skin gets very dry after the surgery, you can apply a moisturizer several times a day.
 You should pay attention not to pull hard your skin while applying the moisturizer and keep it away from your suture areas.

 How long will it take to go back to my normal life?

 Healing is a happens gradually.
 You may return to work after 4 or 5 days.
 You should avoid lifting anything over your head for three to four weeks.
-You may need to avoid having sex at least for a period of one week.
+You may need to avoid sexual intercourse at least for a period of one week.
 Similarly, you need to avoid strenuous activities for one week.

 Will there be a surgical scar?